JMSteinlechner/rollcall/README.md

 Since this mock data is **not included in the build**, it must be manually inserted into the database if needed.

 To manually insert example data into the database, use the following SQL statements:

+(Default authentication for Database is username:sakai password:ironchef)

 ```sql
 -- Insert sample data for attendants